 Indeed, kale can thrive in almost any type of soil, provided that it is deep and slightly acidic (the PH should be around 6-6.5).

 For early spring production, seeds are sown in warm beds or greenhouses between November and December.
 After 30 to 35 days they can then be re-planted outside.

 In addition, the plants need regular watering and weeding.
 Young kale seedlings need to be watered more often, especially if the outside atmosphere is quite dry.
 Over time, the plants get stronger and it is possible to gradually reduce watering.

 Some Simple and Healthy Recipes with Kale

 If you need some ideas on how to add more kale to your diet, here are some of my favorite healthy recipes with this amazing superfood.

-For an energizing breakfast, try my Coconut Lime Smoothie, Matcha Green Smoothie, as well as these Superfood Smoothie Bombs – easy, freezable green veggie cubes that can be used in a plethora of different smoothie recipes.
+For an energizing breakfast, try my Coconut Lime Smoothie, and Matcha Green Smoothie, as well as these Superfood Smoothie Bombs – easy, freezable green veggie cubes that can be used in a plethora of different smoothie recipes.

 For an earthy and comforting meal, you can try my Tuscan Kale and Sausage Soup with Chickpeas, my delicious Creamy Kale Gnocchi with Mushrooms and Beans, or my healthy Savory Neatloaf with Lentils, Chickpeas, Mushrooms, and Veggies.